-- (1) The Chief Operating Officer or the Director of a facility accepting the services shall notify the person offering the services of the scope of the services accepted. - (2) The Chief Operating Officer or Director shall- - (A) supervise the person providing the services to the same extent as that official would supervise a compensated employee providing similar services; and - (B) ensure that the person is licensed, privileged, has appropriate credentials, or is otherwise qualified under applicable laws or regulations to provide such services. - (3) A person providing services accepted under subsection (a) of this section may not- - (A) serve in a policymaking position of the Retirement Home; or - (B) be compensated for the services by the Retirement Home.
+- (2) The Chief Operating Officer or Administrator shall- - (A) supervise the person providing the services to the same extent as that official would supervise a compensated employee providing similar services; and - (B) ensure that the person is licensed, privileged, has appropriate credentials, or is otherwise qualified under applicable laws or regulations to provide such services. - (3) A person providing services accepted under subsection (a) of this section may not- - (A) serve in a policymaking position of the Retirement Home; or - (B) be compensated for the services by the Retirement Home.